HAND SURGERY

 Paralyses

-1. General principles of management of cerebral palsy and other spastic paralyses
+- General principles in the management of cerebral palsy and other spastic paralyses

-5. General principles of management of muscular dystrophy and other neurological conditions
+- General principles in the management of muscular dystrophy and other neurological conditions

 Arthritis

-1. Pathophysiology of osteoarthritis and rheumatoid arthritis and other inflammatory joint
+- Pathophysiology of osteoarthritis, rheumatoid arthritis, and other inflammatory joint diseases

-2. General principles of management of arthritis in hand and upper limb
+- General principles in the management of arthritis of the hand and upper limb

-3. Management of rheumatoid arthritis including tendon and joint synovectomy, tendon transfer, arthroplasty and arthrodesis
+- Management of rheumatoid arthritis including tendon and joint synovectomy, tendon transfer, arthroplasty, and arthrodesis

 a.
 Interphalangeal joints